 Our goal is to help people understand the Bible, so they can make informed decisions about spiritual issues.
-We provide a wide range of educational seminars, sermons and Bible studies for groups within the USA.
+We provide a wide range of educational products and services for groups and individuals within the USA.
 We also provide mentoring and answers to Bible related questions (as time permits).

 For many years, there has been a growing interest in the Hebraic roots of Christianity.
 Many conservative, biblical scholars have gained a deeper appreciation of the role of the Old Testament in the life of the early Christian Church and the value of the Torah in Christian sanctification and discipleship.
 We work to share this information in an interesting and understandable format.

 We recognize the inspiration and authority of both the Old and New Testament but oppose the use of the Oral Law for deciding matters of faith and practice within the Christian Church.
 While the writings of ancient rabbis may provide useful background information about the New Testament, Jesus firmly rejected the traditions of the elders and warned His disciples to avoid the leaven of Pharisaic doctrine (Matt 16:5-12, Mark 7:6-9).

 We explain how to apply the Torah in a modern, Western culture.
 We follow well established principles of biblical interpretation and carefully avoid the twin ditches of legalism and antinomianism.
 We also avoid the numerous, lunatic fringe issues that plague many groups today such as End Times prediction addiction, Kabbalah mysticism and wacky conspiracy theories.